Prajwal6394/Frontend-dev/README.md

 1. **Course Management**:
    - Users can create new courses.
    - Users can update existing courses.
-   - Users can view a list of all available courses

 2. **Admin Panel**:
    - Administrators can access the admin panel to manage the courses.